isomerpages/nlb-curiocity/_events/Curiocity Showcase/Places of Entertainment, Recreation and Food.md

 **Long Bar and the Singapore Sling**

-The Long Bar in Raffles Hotel was among the oldest establishments in the Bras Basah area.
-With a history as old as the hotel itself, it was a popular haunt among plantation owners and was known as the ‘Rendezvous of Planters’.
+The Long Bar in Raffles Hotel was among the oldest food establishments in the Bras Basah area.
+With a history as old as the hotel itself, it was a popular haunt among plantation owners and was known as the ‘Rendezvous of Planters’ during its early days.

-During its early days, it was not a formal bar, but rather tables placed next to another in the Cad Alley wing of the hotel facing Bras Basah Road for visitors to mingle and relax with drinks and snacks.
+During its early years, it was not a formal bar, but rather tables placed next to another in the Cad Alley wing of the hotel facing Bras Basah Road for visitors to mingle and relax with drinks and snacks.

 The bar is most well-known as the birthplace of the Singapore Sling which is an internationally recognised cocktail by the hotel's bartender Ngiam Tong Boon.
 Primarily a gin-based cocktail, Ngiam made the beverage pink so as to allow the ladies at the time to consume it in the public.